The Chapman Report: Production

 Based on Irving Wallace's novel that was based on the Kinsey Reports, the film was originally conceived for 20th Century Fox to attract customers with discussions and depictions of sexual matters that would not be allowed on American television.
 Darryl F. Zanuck was having problems with Fox during the production of two widescreen epic spectacular films for the studio in Europe, Cleopatra and The Longest Day at the same time.
 When Fox would not do the film, Zanuck offered the property, his son the producer, director Cukor and the female stars to his friend and rival Jack L. Warner.

-Warner Brothers replaced the film's planned male leads with their own Warner Brothers Television contract leads who received no extra money to do the film.
-Warner Brothers felt that casting these performers would attract their fans to the film, while at the same time pleasing the stars who had requested more interesting and different material than they had at Warners.
+Warner Bros.
+Pictures replaced the film's planned male leads with their own Warner Bros.
+Television contract leads who received no extra money to do the film.
+Warner Bros. felt that casting these performers would attract their fans to the film, while at the same time pleasing the stars who had requested more interesting and different material than they had at Warners.
 Efrem Zimbalist Jr was given top billing over the four female stars, however in posters produced in some overseas countries his name was shifted down in favour of the better known Shelley Winters and Jane Fonda.

 Andrew Duggan played a character based on Dr. Alfred Kinsey; Efrem Zimbalist Jr played one of his researchers, who meets and interviews the four women depicted in the film.
 The leading ladies consist of Shelley Winters as an adulterous middle-aged housewife having an affair with artist Ray Danton; Jane Fonda as a young widow who believes she is frigid but who is in fact reacting to her husband's violence during sex; Glynis Johns as a trendy older woman infatuated with athletic young beach boy Ty Hardin; and Claire Bloom as a “nymphomaniac”.

 Costume designer Orry-Kelly dressed each of the different female characters in only one color throughout the film.

 As many as seven different writers worked on the film with Gene Allen, who was contracted to Cukor's organisation delivering the final screenplay.
 The film attracted much criticism during its production by the Legion of Decency amongst others.